Elizaveta Friesem

 Picture

-I took this picture in the summer of 2019 during a trip to Cambridge, UK.
-In one of the rooms of King's College Chapel, I found this display explaining architectural features of the building.
-Somehow, a combination of mirrors and models created this strange and beautiful view, which I decided to capture.
+I took it in summer 2019 during a trip to Cambridge, UK.
+In a room of King’s College Chapel, a display explaining the chapel’s architecture used mirrors and models to create this strange, beautiful view, and I decided to capture it.

 I use AI tools as a kind of writing partner—to shape drafts, clarify arguments, and explore phrasing.
 But the ideas, perspectives, and direction are always my own.
 Every piece here is part of an evolving personal project.
 For more details about my use of AI, see here.